21st Century Learning

 The elementary school library provides a rich environment for fostering a love of books and reading.
 Weekly classes include book talks, read-aloud stories, learning activities, and introductions to various authors and genres.
 Students learn to navigate the library’s electronic catalog, access online resources, and find books that suit both their interests and research needs.

-The middle school’s 3,850 sq. ft. library facilities include a computer room, a quiet reading room, and a large central library.
-The library’s mission is to enrich the school’s educational programs, provide for the needs of students, and nurture a love of reading.”
+The middle school’s 3,850 sq. ft. library facilities include computer access, a quiet reading room, and a large central library.
+The library’s mission is to enrich the school’s educational programs, provide for the needs of students, and nurture a love of reading.

 Life Skills is the home of our RULER program.
 Students will learn the tools of RULER and learn how to apply them to their social, academic, and home lives.
 Discussions in Life Skills focus on the immediate needs of the students.
 Topics include social interaction, social media, and other issues related to the life of a middle schooler.
 Each spring students will receive puberty education in the Life Skills class.